Loac3/bc-wl-kdms-installer-no-ethernet/README.md

 I built this project because I spent 4 hours trying to setup arch-linux on macbook air 2017 without ethernet cable

-It allows users to run a shell script that downloads all the necessary dependencies to get the proper broadcom-wl driver working
+It allows users to run a shell script that installs all the necessary dependencies to get the proper broadcom-wl driver working

 ## Table of Contents